 Take time to read that again.
 Ponder it.
 David says you can only rightly understand and apply it when you practice it.
 Practice creates habits, and habits get stronger and stronger with age, so keep practicing.
 When you do, your negotiation skills will expand and accelerate rapidly.

-This mini-guide to negotiation is so powerful that we can’t do it justice here on the page.
+This mini-guide to effective negotiation is so powerful that we can’t do it justice here on the page.
 You really need to listen, so please, do so now.

 Resources & People Mentioned